westpoint-robotics/os-setup/ubuntu16.md

 - Go to System Settings -> All Settings -> Brightness & Lock
 - Disabled "Dim screen to save power"
 - Set "Turn screen off when inactive for: Never"
+- *REASON: Almost always, the laptops are placed in docking stations and rarely run low on battery.
+The auto-lock is more of an inconvenience and may cause errors while in the midst of a critical operation.*

 #### 7. Edit Terminal's Default Profile
+- Open Terminal.
+Click on Edit -> Profile Preferences
-- On the Scrolling tab, check box for "Unlimited scrolling"
+- On the Scrolling tab, uncheck the box "Limit scrollback to:"
 - *REASON: Many times the output to the terminal sent by a build command exceeds this limit.
 To understand build problems, many times you need to scroll to the beginning of the output.
 This enables you to scroll back to the beginning of the buffer.*

 #### 8. GEDIT Preferences.
-- Open a text file using Gedit
+- Open a text file using Gedit or type `gedit` in a terminal window and hit enter.
+This brings up the text editor.
+- Click Edit -> Preferences -> Editor.
-- Under Preferences -> Editor: Change Tab width to 4 , Check the box for "Insert spaces instead of tabs"
+- Change Tab width to 4 , Check the box for "Insert spaces instead of tabs"
 - *REASON: The default 8 spaces per tab makes reading source code difficult.
 4 spaces is an acceptable convention used by industry.
 Changing tabs to spaces as a convention is helpful when programming in Python or any other language that relies on indentation.*

 #### 9. Allow user1 to dialout on USB devices